The entire purpose of the Commander/EDH format is to play a longer game in which a lot of these cards can be used more practically.

 Darksteel Reactor and Helix Pinnacle are big, flashy, nigh-unkillable instant-win spells, but most of the time, the game is already over long before they finish charging, and if it goes that long, you could probably win just as easily with any generic flying creature.

 Triggering the ability of Door to Nothingness can be especially difficult.
 You have to have two mana of each of the five colors to trigger its ability, which is far from trivial to achieve.
+You also have to leave it sitting on the table for at least one full turn and hope it doesn't get destroyed.
 However, if you do succeed in this, the target player loses the game on the spot.

 The Epic spells from Saviors of Kamigawa are five spells with awesome, flashy effects that repeat themselves every turn for the rest of the game after you cast them the first time.
 The drawback is that you can cast the Epic spell every turn, but nothing else—you can't cast any new spells.
 Enduring Ideal, the white one, did break out into the tournament scene for a short time, but the other four never caught on.

 The card Chalice of Life/Chalice of Death can kill an opponent in four turns—assuming you can keep your life from going to zero AND keep the card on the field long enough to transform it, AND keep the opponent from gaining life, not to mention the fact that you have to wait for your life to get to THIRTY just to use it...